 5. The Parting Gift

 Before they even open the front door of our home, prospective buyers have already experienced my first vignette.
 Located on the porch of our house, the First Impression vignette entices visitors to come in and stay awhile.
-When they walk up, they’ll hear the gentle trickle of a cascading fountain.
-They’ll be greeted by a cheery sign.
-The greenery will leave them believing they’ve stumbled across a cool oasis in the arid desert.
+It features texture, greenery and personality.
 They’ll have to resist the urge to pull up a chair and take a sip of the refreshing (not to mention discreetly luxurious) bottled water.
 If I’ve recently watered the plants, they’ll even smell the distinct scent of mint on our patio.
-What I hope to convey to potential buyers with this vignette is that indeed this home is a desert oasis.
-Indeed it does lend to an upscale lifestyle–and all of it is within reach.
+What I hope to convey to potential buyers with this vignette is that indeed this home is a welcoming place full of life.
+Indeed, this vignette, does lend to an upscale lifestyle–and all of it is within reach.

-As they open the front door, guests will pick up the faint scent of something fresh and inviting.
+Anyone who visits our home for a showing will also pick up the faint scent of something fresh and inviting.
 They might not be able to decipher exactly what it is, but my secret is safe with you, right?
 I diffuse essential oils during every showing.
 My go-to recipe is 2 drops of rosemary, 2 drops of lemon and three drops of lavender.
 It’s subtle, but pleasant.
 I take it a step further and also play classical music at a very low volume.

-As prospective buyers tour the house, we want to set scenes that allow them to picture themselves enjoying the good life within the walls of our home.
-To that end, we set up a vignette that they wouldn’t expect.
+When I set out to learn how to stage a house for sale, one of my goals was to set scenes that allow potential buyers to picture themselves enjoying the good life within the walls of my house.
+To that end, I set up a vignette that they wouldn’t expect.
 We chose to use our gourmet kitchen as a backdrop because it is one of the most beautiful spaces in the home.
-Just off the kitchen, picture windows allow a full view of the backyard–which features a flagstone patio and fire pit.
+Just off the kitchen, picture windows allow a full view of the backyard–which features a patio and fire pit.
 One of our favorite things to enjoy in our backyard is a family bonfire, complete with s’mores.
 In order to bring that scene to life, we staged a s’mores station.
 The s’mores station seemed like a good choice because unlike a bottle of wine and two glasses, s’mores wouldn’t alienate those who might be opposed to alcohol.
 It also keeps well, unlike a bowl of citrus fruits or bread.

 The Cozy Corner